Dreams Come True, A Parent’s Worst Nightmare & Flying On Your Own

 So then the question was: to launch or not to launch?
 To leave baby behind & travel or to bring baby with me?

-Over the next 20+ years, I did mostly local shows, benefit concerts plus I independently released 8 albums of mostly original music.
+Subsequently, over the next 20+ years, I did mostly local shows, benefit concerts plus I independently released 8 albums of mostly original music.

 Along the way, the Universe kept sending just enough teasers to keep me motivated to keep my music dreams alive.